 Early Notables of the Dumon family (pre 1700)

-Notable amongst the family at this time was the Marquis of Gages; the Barons of the Grand Duchy of Hesse; Henry de Thier Du Mont (1610-1684), a notable French composer; Arsène-Jean-François Dumont (1849-1902), a French sociologist and demographer; Henri Dumont (1610-1684), a Belgian organist and composer, former organist at St. Paul's...
-Another 104 words (7 lines of text) are included under the topic Early Dumon Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst the family at this time was the Marquis of Gages; the Barons of the Grand Duchy of Hesse; Henry de Thier Du Mont (1610-1684), a notable French composer; Arsène-Jean-François Dumont (1849-1902), a French sociologist and demographer; Henri Dumont (1610-1684), a Belgian organist and composer, former organist at St. Paul's Church, Paris, France and composer of the "Messes royales"; Jean Dumont (1666-1726), a French publicist and historian, he opposed Louis XIV and absolute monarchy.
+He later moved...
+Another 77 words (6 lines of text) are included under the topic Early Dumon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dumon family to the New World and Oceana